-- a.
+a.
 The joint party on the trust must be identical to the entity identified in the reclamation plan or in the permanent closure plan as the party obligated to complete reclamation or permanent closure.
-(3-20-20)T - b.
+(3-20-20)T b.
 The trustee must be an entity which has the authority to act as a trustee and whose trust operations are regulated and examined by a federal or state agency.
-(3-20-20)T - c.
-Equities may include stock funds or stock index funds, but not individual stocks or direct investments in the operator's company or parent company.
+(3-20-20)T c.
+Equities may include stock funds, or stock index funds, but not or individual stocks but an individual stocks but an individual stock may not exceed five percent (5%) of the total value of the trust. or dDirect investments in the operator's company or parent company are not allowed.
 Corporate equities must not exceed seventy percent (70%) of the total value of the trust fund.
+(3.20-20)T( d.
+Bonds or money market funds must be investment-grade rated securities having a Standard and Poor's rating of AAA or AA or an equivalent rating from a nationally recognized securities rating service.
+Individual corporate bonds may not exceed five percent (5%) of the total value of the trust.
+(3-20-20)T()